 By mid-January, the holiday crowds will have thinned significantly, and depending on the year, you might have the good fortune of celebrating Lunar New Year in late January.

-Watch a surfing competition, do some spectacular snorkeling at Hanauma Bay or Eternity Beach, go off-roading, or jump off rocks at Waimea Bay.
+Watch a surfing competition on the North Shore, do some spectacular snorkeling at Hanauma Bay or Eternity Beach, go off-roading, or jump off rocks at Waimea Bay.
 Just remember, the prime surf season also means massive ocean swells, making this an excellent time of year to watch the pros!
+But maybe not the best time to practice if you’re a novice.

 6. Get Weird in Austin, Texas